endre-git/aoget/README.md

 # Contribute

+## Report bugs
+When the app crashes, it'll prompt you to open a new issue.

 ## Develop
 You can actively develop AOGet.
 Take a look at the issues, fix one, raise a PR and bug one of the admins to get it reviewed and merged.